Simply stated, divorce is an unfortunate part of life.

 Once you have decided that divorce is the way you want to go, you may wonder can you do it alone?
 Frankly, it is not recommended to move forward without a divorce attorney, as there are too many things that can go wrong when it comes to the legalities of divorce.
 These are things you should not try to handle on your own.

-Sometimes the idea of hiring an attorney may trigger emotions of fear or hesitancy or worry regarding the costs involved.
+Sometimes the idea of hiring an attorney may trigger emotions of fear or hesitancy, especially when considering the potential divorce costs.
 Some people feel it is better to try and represent themselves to save money.
 However, there may come a time when things start falling out of place unexpectedly and you find yourself struggling on your own.
 Here are some of the things that would indicate you should hire an attorney and leave the work to the professionals.

 Your Spouse Has Hired a Lawyer